Eta cocycles: Introduction

 \section{Introduction}

-Connes' index theorem for $G$-proper manifolds \cite{Co}, with $G$ an \'etale groupoid, unifies under a single statement most of the existing index theorems.
+Connes' index theorem for $G$-proper manifolds \cite{Co}, with $G$ an \'etale groupoid, unifies under a single statement most of the existing (longitudinal) index theorems.
 We shall focus on a particular case of such a theorem, that of foliated bundles.
 Thus, let $N$ be a closed compact manifold.
 Let $\Gamma\to \tN \to N$ be a Galois $\Gamma$-cover.
-Let $T$ be a smooth oriented compact manifold with an action of $\Gamma$ which is assumed to be by diffeomorphisms, orientation preserving and locally free, as in \cite{MN}.
+Let $T$ be a smooth oriented compact manifold with an action of $\Gamma$ which is assumed to be by diffeomorphisms, orientation preserving and locally faithful, as in \cite{MN}.
 Let $Y=\tN\times_\Gamma T$ and let $(Y,\mathcal{F})$ be the associated foliation.
 (This is an example of $G$-proper manifold with $G$ equal to the groupoid $T\rtimes \Gamma$.)
+Let $D$ be a $\Gamma$-equivariant family of Dirac operators on the fibration $\tN\times T\to T$; such a family induces a longitudinal Dirac operator on $(Y,\mathcal{F})$.

 If $T=$ point and $\Gamma=\{1\}$ we have a compact manifold and Connes' index theorem reduces to the Atiyah-Singer index theorem.
 If $\Gamma=\{1\}$ we simply have a fibration and the theorem reduces to the Atiyah-Singer family index theorem.
 If $T=$ point then we have a Galois covering and Connes' index theorem reduces to the Connes-Moscovici higher index theorem.
 If $\dim T >0$ and $\Gamma\not= \{1\}$, then Connes' index theorem is a higher foliation index theorem on the foliated manifold $(Y,\mathcal{F})$.